 More still, with ESPN

 Speaking of bundles, let’s not forget that Disney owns a majority share of one of the biggest sports broadcasting brands: ESPN.
-So, the clever executives at Disney have decided that you need to be rewarded if you go all-in with a triple play of the company’s streaming services.
+So, the astute executives at Disney have decided that you need a reward if you go all-in with a triple play of the company’s streaming services.
 The combination of the three packages isn’t pricey on its own.
 But if you sign up for Disney+, ESPN+, and Hulu, you can save $5 a month on these services’ separate costs.
 All three will currently run you just $13 per month, though, like the standalone subscription, Disney plans to increase the price to $14 come March.

 Free with Verizon

-If you don’t want to pay anything for Disney+ and you’re a Verizon customer, you may be in luck.
-All current and new Verizon subscribers with unlimited data plans, or new Fios and 5G broadband customers, get a year’s worth of Disney+ entirely free.
+If you don’t want to pay for Disney+ and you’re a Verizon customer, you may be in luck.
+All current and new Verizon subscribers with unlimited data plans get a year’s worth of Disney+ entirely free.
 Fios and 5G broadband users are likewise eligible for the deal.
 When the year ends, though, the deal is up.
 Disney+ will start charging you for the regular subscription price, so make a note to unsubscribe if a Disney+ account isn’t in your budget.
 That’s not to say that Disney+ more than lives up to its cost.